ptyspawn/ssp21-IKI/report.md

 ## Methods of revocation

-Revocation has historically been one of the trickest parts of managing a PKI.
-In the following sections three different methods of revocation are discussed and their tradeoffs analyzed within the context of ICS.
+Revocation has historically been one of the trickiest parts of managing a PKI.
+In the following sections three different methods of revocation are discussed and their trade-offs analyzed within the context of ICS.

 ### Certificate Revocation Lists (CRLs)